Nigel Roberts: ICANN

 In 1999, Roberts was one of the original members of the ICANN DNSO Names Council, representing the ccTLD constituency. and has been an active participant at ICANN since its foundation.
 He was one of the participants in the US Government's International Forum on the White Paper (IFWP) in 1997–1998, which led to ICANN's creation.

-He later served as one of three elected councillors representing Europe on ICANN's ccNSO Council, one of the two successor bodies to the Names Council between 2013 and the end of June 2018.
+He served as one of three elected councillors representing Europe on ICANN's ccNSO Council, one of the two successor bodies to the Names Council between 2013 and the end of June 2018 and again from 2025 onwards.